code-2001/LanguageDetectionModel/README.md

 The language dependent word probabilities are computed by the training algorithm.
 It first counts the number of occurences of each word in the language.
 After all the counts are complete the counts are divided by the total number of word occurances in each language to get probabilities.

+In order to prevent underflow log probabilities are summed rather that multipling probabilities.

 ![alt text](mt1.gif)
 #### *Results*
 Test results: two errors in 21,000 test sentences for an error rate less than 0.01%